havrak/DotFiles/README.md

 # GNU/LINUX Dotfiles

 In this repository are my personal dotfiles which I use on my arch system.
-Terminal is hardcoded to i3 config.
+Terminal is hardcoded to config files.

 # Dotfiles in this repo
 + i3wm